Office for Student Access

 - Submit an OSA Application for Accommodations and Disability Documentation.
 If you currently do not have documentation and/or have questions/concerns about your documentation please schedule an appointment so we can support you.

 - Complete a required initial appointment.
-Request an appointment using our Appointment Request Form.
+To schedule an appointment please select from the following links:

 - If you have questions or concerns call us at 503-494-0082 or email email@example.com.